 You're likely to start by seeing your family doctor or a general practitioner.
-However, in some cases when you call to set up an appointment, you may be referred immediately to an endocrinologist, who specializes in diabetes, among other disorders, or a cardiologist, who specializes in heart disease.
+However, in some cases when you call to set up an appointment, you may be referred immediately to a doctor who specializes in diabetes (endocrinologist) or in heart disease (cardiologist).

 What you can do

 - Be aware of any pre-appointment restrictions.
 At the time you make the appointment, ask if there's anything you need to do in advance.
 This might include restricting your diet, such as for a fasting blood sugar test or a cholesterol test.

 - Make a list.
 Write down your symptoms and a list of all the medications and supplements you're taking regularly.

 - Record your family medical history.
 In particular, note any relatives who have had diabetes, heart attacks or strokes.